-Once a complaint against a person is made, the TBPE assigns a case number and generates a folder.
-The TBPE also assigns an Investigator who reviews the complaint for completeness and whether TBPE has jurisdiction.
-The Investigator notifies Complainant of receipt.
-Investigator gathers information and interacts with appropriate parties to determine what the violation(s) is (are) and generates an internal memo with a summary of the complaint and recommended action, be it dismissal or possible sanctions against the individual, firm, or entity.
+The Complainant is notified of receipt.
+The complaint is reviewed for jurisdiction, completeness, and evidence of a violation.
+At any point along this step of the process, the case number can be assigned and the complainant will be notified.
+The Supervising Investigator (SI) or Investigator reviews the complaint for completeness and whether TBPELS has jurisdiction by gathering information and interacts with appropriate parties to determine what the violation(s) is (are) and, if necessary, generates an internal memo with a summary of the complaint and recommended action, be it dismissal or possible sanctions against the individual, firm, or entity and route for proper handling.